Survey of Historic Resources

 Currently, our survey office is closed for appointments.
 In order to assist with your project, here is a current list of properties in the National Register from Tennessee.
 It includes an address and date the property was listed.
 National Register files through 2015 continues to be available from the NPS National Register database.
 Survey data for much of the state is available here.
 You will not be able to access any other files at this time.
 A list of information files is here (add file linked) for reference purposes only.
 When the Covid-19 pandemic has ended, the procedure will be to contact the survey staff coordinator Peggy Nickell and make an appointment to search files in the office.

 The rest of the Section 106 process continues as usual.
 The federal agency continues to be responsible for identifying historic resources within the area of potential effect and to determine effects to any historic properties as detailed below.

 The survey of historic resources is ongoing.
-The focus and priority of the survey in recent years has changed from gathering data to trying to manage the data that has accumulated over the years.
-Now that much of the backlogged survey data has been entered into the Tennessee Historical Commission’s Historic Architectural Survey GIS system, work will soon begin on updating the survey by collecting data in a digital format.* The survey will always remain a work-in-process, with newly fifty-year-old properties surveyed and updates made as needed.
-A survey application is in the final stages of development that will streamline the process to collect survey data and make it available to the public.
-Historic Preservation Grants are given to communities to survey properties with a priority for surveys or updates in Certified Local Government communities.
-Contact the staff listed below for any questions about starting or updating a survey in your area.
+After years of work, THC has created a new digital format for collecting data to be entered into the Tennessee Historical Commission’s Historical Architectural Survey GIS System.
+This Survey123 application will streamline the data collection process.
+The survey will always remain a work-in-process, with newly fifty-year-old properties surveyed and updates made as needed.
+Historic Preservation Fund grants are given to communities to survey properties with a priority for surveys or updates in Certified Local Government communities.
+Contact the staff listed below for any questions about states or updating a survey in your area.